 The Catholic Church was the worst offender, and it should own up to it and use its considerable financial resources to do something about it.
 Meanwhile, Canada should at least immediately make sure that every indigenous community has access to clean drinking water and to other things that the rest of us take for granted.

 My own Swiss-American ancestors settled about two hundred years ago on part of the Haldimand Tract, land that was granted to the Haudenosaunee of the Six Nations of the Grand River, within the territory of the Neutral, Anishinaabe, and Haudenosaunee peoples.
-60,000 acres of Block 2 in what is now the Kitchener-Waterloo, Ontario area was puchased by Mennonite settlers from Pennsylvania in 1805, but the area was supposed to be granted in perpetuity to the Anishinaabe people.
+60,000 acres of Block 2 in what is now the Kitchener-Waterloo, Ontario area was purchased in 1805 by Mennonite settlers who had moved there from Pennsylvania, but the area was supposed to be granted in perpetuity to the Anishinaabe people.
 So, these issues have been around for a very long time.